gtod/postgres-json/doc/api.md

 ```

 Deserialize the string **JDOC** from **MODEL**'s backend to
 a lisp object.
 Return same.
+Called by FETCH, for example, to convert
+JSON strings from the backend into Lisp objects.

 #### stash
 *Generic function*